Iceberg Orders Tracker

-This algorithm requires MBO data with untouched sequence of events.
-It should be noted that unlike MBP, MBO data doesn't need to provide trades explicitly.
+This algorithm requires MBO data with an untouched sequence of events.
+It should be noted that, unlike MBP, MBO data doesn't need to provide trades explicitly.
 For instance, when an aggressive Buy order gets matched, MBO can report only the execution of Sell orders.
-And because any trade always require two sides, the arrival of the aggressive Buy order can be assumed, i.e. it's reported implicitly.
+And because any trade always requires two sides, the arrival of the aggressive Buy order can be assumed, i.e. it's reported implicitly.

 Here is a more detailed demonstration of this process:

-Here is an example of native algorithm in action:
+Here is an example of a native algorithm in action:

 Adjustments for lower quality data

-The basic principle of the above native Iceberg detection algorithm is this: New limit orders being added instantly from the opposite side as a response to executions at that price level.
-Same principle can be applied to lower quality, non-MBO market data.
+The basic principle of the above native Iceberg detection algorithm is this: New limit orders are being added instantly from the opposite side as a response to executions at that price level.
+The same principle can be applied to lower quality, non-MBO market data.
 In a sense, these limit orders act as resistance to the aggressive order and its absorption.
 Hence, the name of this algorithm is Resistance.
 Since the definition of instantly added may vary depends on the market data, users can configure it.
-Also, users can set higher than default=1 threshold for size to reduce the chance of false positive detection.
+Also, users can set higher than the default=1 threshold for size to reduce the chance of false-positive detection.

-The data inside exchanges have always been MBO, and most modern exchanges provide the MBO data.
+The data inside exchanges have always been MBO, and most modern exchanges provide MBO data.
 That includes CME, NASDAQ, BATS, and almost all Digital / Crypto exchanges.
-The quality of typically being lost during post-processing it by data vendors who may split it into different asynchronous channels, or aggregate and throttle it.
-However, based on experiments conducted by Bookmap team, if the MBO data was accurately converted into MBP while keeping the exact sequence of events, the accuracy of Resistance detection algorithm is hardly distinguishable from the Native algorithm.
+The quality is typically being lost during post-processing by data vendors who may split it into different asynchronous channels, or aggregate and throttle it.
+However, based on experiments conducted by the Bookmap team, if the MBO data was accurately converted into MBP while keeping the exact sequence of events, the accuracy of the Resistance detection algorithm is hardly distinguishable from the Native algorithm.

-It's easy to imagine that some high frequency traders (HFT) would decide to mimic the behavior of Iceberg order using regular Limit orders, i.e. implement it locally.
-They would send a relatively small order (similar to the Displayed size of Iceberg order), and then another one each time the previous order gets executed.
+It's easy to imagine that some high-frequency traders (HFT) would decide to mimic the behavior of Iceberg orders using regular Limit orders, i.e. implement it locally.
+They would send a relatively small order (similar to the Displayed size of the Iceberg order), and then another one each time the previous order gets executed.

 In both cases the small orders start from the end of the queue, therefore the only disadvantage of it is latency: although typical HFT in exchange colocated facilities have sub-millisecond round-trip-time (RTT), during short peaks of market activity many events can occur during such short time interval.